ParallelMaths/parallel/pages/7-22-maths-jokes.md

 there is an even bigger prize for mathematicians, which is called the Fields Medal.
 It is only given every 4 years, so it is very rare and precious.

 In 2014, Maryam Mirzakhani became the first woman to win a Fields Medal, but tragically she died just three years later.
-The Iranian-born NASA scientist, Firouz Naderi, wrote: “A light was turned off today, it breaks my heart...
-Gone far too soon.”
+The Iranian-born NASA scientist, Firouz Naderi, wrote: “A light was turned off today, it breaks my heart... gone far too soon.”

-Commenting on her own brilliant work with Alex Eskin, Mirzakhani commented: “If we knew things would be so complicated, I think we would have given up...
+Commenting on a piece of research she did alongside mathematician Alex Eskin, Mirzakhani said: “If we knew things would be so complicated, I think we would have given up...
 I don’t know, actually.
 I don’t know.
 I don’t give up easily.”

 Mirzakhani was born in Iran and then worked in America, and you can find out about her life and work in the short video below.